Real-time strategy game: 1992–1998: Seminal titles

 Although real-time strategy games have an extensive history, some titles have served to define the popular perception of the genre and expectations of the genre more than others, in particular the games released between 1992 and 1998 by Westwood Studios and Blizzard Entertainment.

 Drawing influence from Herzog Zwei, Populous, Eye of the Beholder, and the Macintosh user interface, Westwood's Dune II: The Building of a Dynasty (1992) featured all the core concepts and mechanics of modern real-time strategy games that are still used today, such as using the mouse to move units and gathering resources, and as such served as the prototype for later real-time strategy games.
 According to its co-designer and lead programmer, Joe Bostic, a "benefit over Herzog Zwei is that we had the advantage of a mouse and keyboard.
 This greatly facilitated precise player control, which enabled the player to give orders to individual units.
 The mouse, and the direct control it allowed, was critical in making the RTS genre possible.”

 The success of Dune II encouraged several games that became influential in their own right.
 Warcraft: Orcs & Humans (1994) achieved great prominence upon its release, owing in part to its use of a fantasy setting and also to its depiction of a wide variety of buildings (such as farms) which approximated a full fictitious society and not just a military force.
 Command & Conquer (1995), as well as Command & Conquer: Red Alert (1996), became the most popular early RTS games.
 These two games contended with Warcraft II: Tides of Darkness after its release in late 1995.

+Following the success of titles such as Command & Conquer and WarCraft II, a large number of competing real-time strategy titles were announced by other publishers, with Computer Gaming World observing many announcements of strategy titles at E3 in 1997, and 40 titles marketed during the 1997 Christmas holiday season.

 Total Annihilation, released by Cavedog Entertainment in 1997, introduced 3D units and terrain and focused on huge battles that emphasized macromanagement over micromanagement.
 It featured a streamlined interface that would influence many RTS games in later years.
 Age of Empires, released by Ensemble Studios in 1997, tried to put a game in a slower pace, combining elements of Civilization with the real-time strategy concept by introducing ages of technologies.
 In 1998, Blizzard released the game StarCraft, which became an international phenomenon and is still played in large professional leagues to this day.
 Collectively, all of these games defined the genre, providing the de facto benchmark against which new real-time strategy games are measured.